sumowll/BD4H-Bootcamp/web/data.md

 020E860BD31CAC69,heartfailure,956,1.0
 ```

 - `patient-id` is just an identifier which don't have any meaning but to distinguish different patients.
-For example, the portion of data we shwo about is all about patient with id `020E860BD31CAC69`.
+For example, the portion of data we show above is all about patient with id `020E860BD31CAC69`.
 - `event-id` encodes what happened to a patient.
-For example, `DRUG00440128228` means a certain drug, `DIAG486` means been diagnoised with [Pneumonia](http://www.icd9data.com/2012/Volume1/460-519/480-488/486/486.htm) and `PAYMENT` means made a payment.
+For example, `DRUG00440128228` means a certain drug, `DIAG486` means been diagnosed with [Pneumonia](http://www.icd9data.com/2012/Volume1/460-519/480-488/486/486.htm) and `PAYMENT` means made a payment.
 - `timestamp` shows when does the event happen.
 Here the timestamp is just an offset from an unspecified start point for simplicity of processing and for privacy of patients.
 - `value` is associated value of event.
 For `drug` it means the dosage, for `payment` means amount and for `diagnostic` type event like `DIAG486` value equals `1` just means the event happened.
-The event `heartfailure` is a little bit differnt, for control patient, you will find event `heartfailure` have `value` equals `0` and for case patient equals `1`.
-The above sample data shows the patient `020E860BD31CAC69` was diagnoised with heart failure at timestamp 956.
+The event `heartfailure` is a little bit different, for control patient, you will find event `heartfailure` have `value` equals `0` and for case patient equals `1`.
+The above sample data shows the patient `020E860BD31CAC69` was diagnosed with heart failure at timestamp 956.